 I used a size H hook and I use US terms when I explain this pattern.

-special stitch: Herringbone Half Double crochet.
-Yarn over, insert hook, yarn over and pull back through stitch AND through first loop on hook.
-Yarn over and pull through remaining two loops on hook.
-Stitch complete.
+Herringbone Half Double Crochet (HHDC): Yarn over (YO), insert your hook, YO, pull up a loop and pull directly through first loop on hook.
+YO and pull through two loops on hook.

 With white, CH (chain) 137.